A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: RESULTS

 \subsection{Discussion}

-Results in Fig.~\ref{fig:results} show that, with the exception of the \textit{021\_bleach\_cleanser} experiment considering VGN as grasp pose generator, \textbf{G-PAYN} always achieves at least a comparable success rate to the \textbf{Demonstrations Pipeline}.
-More importantly, in half of the experiments \textbf{G-PAYN} surpasses it, and in some cases, e.g. in the \textit{010\_potted\_meat\_can+VGN} or in the \textit{021\_bleach\_cleanser+Superquadrics} experiments, the success rate of the proposed method outperforms the baseline by a large margin ($\sim0.3$ and $\sim0.15$ gap in the success rate for the two experiments, respectively).
-Notably, \textbf{G-PAYN} outplays all the DRL baselines. \textbf{SAC}, due to the high dimensionality of the problem, suffers the lack of the initial demonstrations in the replay buffer and achieves a comparable success rate to \textbf{G-PAYN} in only three experiments.
+Results in Fig.~\ref{fig:results} show that \textbf{G-PAYN} achieves at least a comparable success rate to the \textbf{Demonstrations Pipeline}, with the exception of the \textit{021\_bleach\_cleanser} experiment when using VGN as grasp pose generator.
+More importantly, in half of the experiments \textbf{G-PAYN} surpasses \textbf{Demonstrations Pipeline}, and in some cases, e.g. in the \textit{010\_potted\_meat\_can+VGN} or in the \textit{021\_bleach\_cleanser+Superquadrics} experiments, its success rate outperforms the baseline by a large margin ($\sim0.3$ and $\sim0.15$ gap in the success rate for the two experiments, respectively).
+Notably, \textbf{G-PAYN} outplays all the DRL baselines. \textbf{SAC}, due to the high dimensionality of the problem, suffers from the lack of initial demonstrations in the replay buffer and achieves a comparable success rate to \textbf{G-PAYN} in only three experiments.
 Moreover, in these three cases, \textbf{SAC} requires a significantly higher number of training timesteps to achieve the same success rate as \textbf{G-PAYN}. \textbf{OERLD}, instead, achieves an acceptable success rate only in the \textit{006\_mustard\_bottle+Superquadrics} experiment.
-In all the other cases, while the behavior cloning component in the loss function allows to achieve the highest success rate in the first timesteps, the approach is not able to improve the performance throughout the training.
+In all the other cases, despite the initial highest success rate obtained thanks to the behavior cloning component in the loss function, this method is not able to improve the performance throughout the training.
 Finally, \textbf{AWAC} achieves the worst results among the considered methods.
 In preliminary experiments, we noticed that training a policy on the task at hand with SAC~\cite{haarnoja2018soft} or behavior cloning on off-line data is impractical.
-This motivates the low success rate achieved by \textbf{AWAC}, since at the beginning of the optimization it is trained off-line on the demonstrations data.
+This motivates the low success rate achieved by \textbf{AWAC}, since at the beginning of the optimization it is trained off-line on the demonstrations.